Cook Like Czechs

 Zelnicky Czech Sauerkraut Crackers

-Czechs and sauerkraut, it goes together!
-I'm here with a great recipe for zelnicky, salty crackers made with sauerkraut.
-Just a few humble ingredients and there's a delicious treat that will catch you by surprise!
+Czechs and sauerkraut are a perfect match!
+I'm excited to share a great recipe for zelnicky, salty crackers made with sauerkraut.
+With just a few humble ingredients, you can create a delicious treat that will surprise you!

 Servings: 30 pieces